pyohio/pyohio-static-website/2026/content/attend/hotels.md

 **Crowne Plaza Cleveland at Playhouse Square** — 0.4 miles from venue.

 The Crowne Plaza is our official conference hotel.
-More information will be available as registration opens and will be announced via our [newsletter](https://newsletter.pyohio.org/).
+Additional details will be announced via our [newsletter](https://newsletter.pyohio.org/).
+[Register for PyOhio 2026](/2026/attend/registration/).

 ## Other Nearby Hotels